waiwong/Index/Notes/outlook.md

 Tools-> Digital Signature

-You¡¯ll see that the current VBA project isn¡¯t signed yet.
-Press the Choose¡­ button and you¡¯ll get a screen to select a certificate.
+You'll see that the current VBA project isn't signed yet.
+Press the Choose button and you'll get a screen to select a certificate.
 Now you can choose the certificate you just created.

 Choose the Digital Signature for your VBA project
 ![](img/selfcert-current-signature.png?raw=true)

 ### 2.3 Important!
-Now that we¡¯ve signed the code and verified that the security settings are set correctly, you must close Outlook.
-You¡¯ll get prompted if you want save changes to your VBA project.
-Choose ¡°Yes¡±.
+Now that we've signed the code and verified that the security settings are set correctly, you must close Outlook.
+You'll get prompted if you want save changes to your VBA project.
+Choose Yes.
 Once Outlook is fully closed start it again.

 ### 2.4 Running your signed macro for the first time
-Select that you¡¯ll always trust the macros or documents from this publisher and you¡¯re done.
+Select that you'll always trust the macros or documents from this publisher and you're done.

 ![](img/sign-macro-trust-publisher.png?raw=true)

 ### 2.5 Verify your macro security level
-File-> Options-> Trust Center-> Trust Center Settings¡­-> Macro Settings-> option: Notifications for digitally signed macros, all other macros disabled
+File-> Options-> Trust Center-> Trust Center Settings-> Macro Settings-> option: Notifications for digitally signed macros, all other macros disabled

 [ref link](https://www.howto-outlook.com/howto/selfcert.htm)